 Elton Turns 60 at Madison Square Garden (2007)

 Fifteen years ago Elton celebrated his 60th birthday with this show at Madison Square Garden in New York, which features a few famous friends who drop by to wish him a happy birthday including lyricist Bernie Taupin, Whoopi Goldberg and the late, great Robin Williams.

 In August, 2015, Elton performed a headline set at San Francisco’s Outside Lands Festival.
 There’s nothing ground-breaking or landmark about the event, but the concert, which features a mix of his greatest hits and hidden gems off of classic albums, is remarkable for showcasing the incredible quality, endurance, and fun Elton still brings to live shows (especially considering he’s sung some of these songs thousands of times).

 Carpool Karaoke (2016)

-If you’re not familiar with “Carpool Karaoke,” a popular segment on The Late Late Show with James Corden, it’s a segment where the host drives around in a car with a famous singer while belting out their greatest hits as cameras film the whole thing.
+If you’re not familiar with “Carpool Karaoke,” a popular segment on The Late Late Show with James Corden, it’s a sketch where the host drives around in a car with a famous singer while belting out their greatest hits as cameras film the whole thing.
 In February 2016, Elton rode shotgun — feather boas and all — with Corden, crooning as they cruised the streets of L.A.
 It’s a fun ride and it proves just how versatile Elton is, as comfortable rocking a stage in the 1970s as he is decades later, delivering a passenger-side performance that proved a social media hit.